What are some practical applications of modulo operations when implementing alternating row coloring or cyclic display in templates?

 Scene three: Optimize layout and element grouping, build a grid system

-In responsive layouts, grouping list items by a fixed number is a common requirement for implementing grid layouts.For example, you may want to arrange three articles in a row or automatically break lines for every four images, in which case the modulo operation is particularly important.divand open a new onedivto meet the requirements of the grid system.
+In responsive layouts, grouping list items in fixed quantities is a common requirement for implementing grid layouts.For example, you may want to arrange three articles in a row or automatically wrap four images, at this time, the modulo operation is particularly crucial.It can help us insert HTML structures at specific positions, such as closing the currentdivAnd open a new onedivTo meet the requirements of the grid system.

-Imagine you need to display a list of news as a layout of three columns per row:
+Imagine you need to display a news list in a layout of three columns per row:

 <div class="news-grid">